s0568941/usws-reinforcement-learning/README.md

 will be overwritten (`q_learning/q_learning_stats.py` contains the constants at the top of the file which indicate where the data will be saved).

-Please not that when you switch between the two training versions, you should move your saved `.pickle` data or rename the files, because otherwise they get overwritten or, in case of the Q Table, you will get invalid results.
+Please note, that when you switch between the two training versions, you should move your saved `.pickle` data or rename the files, because otherwise they get overwritten or, in case of the Q Table, you will get invalid results.